Hall of Fame coach C. Vivian Stringer retires after 50 years

 Hall of Fame coach C. Vivian Stringer announced her retirement Saturday after 50 years in college basketball.

-She had 1,055 wins — fourth all-time among Division I women’s basketball coaches.
-Stringer made four Final Four appearances and reached the NCAA Tournament 28 times while leading Cheney State, Iowa and Rutgers.
+She finished with 1,055 wins — fourth all-time among Division I women’s basketball coaches.
+Stringer made four Final Four appearances and reached the NCAA Tournament 28 times while leading Cheyney State, Iowa and Rutgers.
 Stringer was emotional when she talked to her team Friday night on a Zoom call.

 “I am officially announcing my retirement,” Stringer in a statement.
 “My life has been defined by coaching and I’ve been on this journey for over five decades.
 It is rare that someone gets to do what they love for this long and I have been fortunate to do that.
 I love Rutgers University for the incredible opportunity they offered me and the tremendous victories we achieved together.”